Poodle Dog Bush: Is the Hype Legit?

 Poodle dog bush along the Pacific Crest Trail

 Trail crews have done a great job of clearing poodle dog bush away from the Pacific Crest Trail.
 You no longer have to worry about carefully stepping your way through the plants to avoid contact, at least in the Station Fire area (around Mile 425 of the PCT).
-We continue to spread the word about poodle dog bush, though, because it’s still out there.
+We continue to spread the word about it, because it’s still out there.
+It will also likely reappear after any major fire in southern California.
 We want hikers to be educated in case they come across it.
 Don’t touch it (including the flowers)!
 If your clothing or trekking poles come in contact with it, rinse it away if possible.